 By Natarajan Ramalingam (@natrajdr)

-While a cinema ticket in a multiplex costs ₹250 or more in other metros, the price caps set by the the state government in Chennai provides the same ticket at significantly lower costs.
+While a cinema ticket in a multiplex costs ₹250 or more in other metros, the price caps set by the state government in Chennai provide the same ticket at significantly lower costs.
 Sounds good, doesn’t it?
 Maybe, maybe not.

 This claim provides the legitimacy for the government to intervene and regulate the industry to make the medium of entertainment “affordable to the common public – especially the poor”.

 The increase in popularity of vernacular cable TV during the early 2000s led to a fall in occupancy rates in theatres.
 Faced with a consequent fall of the entertainment tax rate, the government allowed for variable pricing during the first two weeks of any movie’s release.

 This variable pricing mechanism did not impact tax collection as much of the increase in pricing was in “black” and was pocketed by the cine distribution/exhibition industry.
 The politicians saw an opportunity in this space to show themselves as pro-poor by regulating the prices – with minimal impact on revenue to the state.

 On 1st Jan 2007, the State of Tamil Nadu, through an amendment to the Tamil Nadu Cinemas (Regulation) Rules, fixed the minimum and maximum prices that can be changed for cinema hall tickets.
 The fixed prices range from ₹4 for Non-AC cinema halls in municipalities and village panchayats to ₹120 in the AC multiplexes that are contained within shopping malls.